Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Tip: When we did this before, the winning designs were ones in which they created a napkin parachute.
 This is kind of related to the science activity we did during week 16 (#190: Breakthrough) in which we saw how changing the shape of an object can affect how quickly it falls.

 - Geography Fast Review: Hand out maps to each child.
-Divide up children among you & the helping moms so that you are able to each check specific child and what they are pointing at.
+Divide up children among you & the helping parents so that you are able to each check specific children and what they are pointing at.
 Call out the geography locations from weeks 17-23.
 Have children tell me or show me locations using their fingers.

 - Hot Wheels Race: Have Child #1 select a subject (pulling one from slips of paper that have the subjects written on them).
 Each child recites the grammar from a different week (weeks 17-23).
 After finishing that subject, allow children to each select a Hot Wheels cars to race down a cardboard box “ramp” that is set against a table.
 Everyone collects their car & puts them back in the “garage bag.”
 Go through the next subject.
 Repeat with a new Hot Wheels car & race.
 Continue until you’ve finished all the subjects.